- What can families do?

 Families can pray together – if you do this already, great!
 If not, it’s a good time to start.
 And here’s a few resources or ideas:

-- Read the readings of the Sunday from the parish website or other online resources or from your Sunday Missal – make it a short liturgy of the word.
+- Read the readings of the Sunday from the Weekly bulletin on the parish website or other online resources or from your Sunday Missal – make it a short liturgy of the word.
 Make up your own prayers of the Faithful – conclude with the Our Father and maybe other favourite prayers.

 - Pray the Liturgy of the hours.
 There is an App that will give you the texts of the Mass of the day and the Liturgy of the Hours – it is called Universalis.
 It is available for Apple, Android and Windows.
 There is a small cost to buy this and register once only.